byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-08 the-kitchen-sink-of-remaining-Range-ideas.md

 - Your formulas may contain a sheet name too
 - You want to extract non-range formula information

 For the first two, you can build relatively simple parsers which can extract the Range information which good accuracy.
 The key here is to understand exactly what your formulas look like.
 The worst case is having to build a full out formulas parser which is a non-trivial exercise.
-Handling all possible Excel syntaxs is a mess.
+Handling all possible Excel syntaxes is a mess.

 If you can settle for something less, then you have a couple of approaches at hand: